o-minimal GAGA and a conjecture of Griffiths: definable complex analytic spaces

-\begin{lemma} Let $U\subset\C^n$ be a definable open set, $P\in\O(U)[w]$ a monic polynomial in $w$ with coefficients that are definable holomorphic functions on $U$.
-Let $X\subset U\times \C$ be a definable open set containing $V(P)$.
-Then given any definable holomorphic function $f$ on $X$, one can uniquely write $f=QP+R$ for definable functions $Q,R$ with $Q,R$ holomorphic and $R\in \O(U)[w]$ of degree less than the degree of $P$.
+The statement of Theorem \ref{coherenceofoCn} is local.
+The proof will largely follow the classical proof (e.g. \cite[Chapter 2 \S5]{Grauert}) by observing that whenever one must pass to a refinement of an open cover in the classical setting, a definable refinement is sufficient in our setting.
+One example is the following definable version of Weierstrass division: \begin{lemma} Let $V\subset\C^n$ be a definable open set, $P\in\O_{\C^n}(V)[w]$ a monic polynomial in $w$ with coefficients that are definable holomorphic functions on $V$.
+Let $U\subset V\times \C$ be a definable open set containing $X:=|V(P)|\subset V\times \C$.
+Then given any definable holomorphic function $f$ on $U$, one can uniquely write $f=QP+R$ for definable holomorphic functions $Q,R$ on $U$ with $R\in \O_{\C^n}(V)[w]$ of degree less than the degree of $P$.

 \end{lemma}